Dornavineeth/open-unlearning/docs/experiments.md

 ```

-> [!Note]: The unlearning experiments support evaluation during the unlearning training.
-But this is supported only on a single GPU, evaluation can be performed during unlearning itself.
-When multiple GPUs are used to train, checkpoints must be stored and evaluated after training.
+> [!Note]: The unlearning experiments support evaluation during the unlearning finetuning.
+But this is supported only on a single GPU When multiple GPUs are used to train, checkpoints must be stored and evaluated after training.

 ---